Industrial Glossary

 Safety & ComplianceFlame Resistant

 A property of materials that resist ignition or self-extinguish when exposed to flame.
-FR clothing and materials are essential PPE in industries with fire, arc flash, or flash fire hazards such as oil & gas, electrical utilities, and welding.
+FR clothing and materials are essential PPE in industries with fire, arc flash, or flash fire hazards such as oil and gas, electrical utilities, and welding.

 G